 Have you ever read Lord of the Flies?
 The book details the shocking and deadly story of boys stranded on a desert island.
-When the boys try to govern themselves, lines are drawn in the sand and chaos ensues.
+When the boys try to govern themselves, lines are drawn in the sand, and chaos ensues.
 Would that actually happen in real life?

 Muzafer Sherif wanted to find out the answer.
 He put together the Robbers Cave Experiment, which is now one of the most controversial experiments in psychology history.
 The experiment involved putting together two teams of young men at a summer camp.
-Teams were put through trials to see how they would handle conflict within their groups and with “opposing” groups.
-The results of the experiment led to the creation of the Realistic Conflict Theory.
+Teams were put through trials to see how they would handle conflict within their groups and with "opposing" groups.
+The experiment's results led to the creation of the Realistic Conflict Theory.

 The experiment did not turn out like Lord of the Flies, but the results are no longer valid.
 Why?
 Sherif highly manipulated the experiment.
 Gina Perry's The Lost Boys: Inside Muzafer Sherif's Robbers Cave Experiment details where Sherif went wrong and how the legacy of this experiment doesn't reflect what actually happened.

 The Stanford Prison Experiment

 The Stanford Prison Experiment looked similar to the Robbers Cave Experiment.
 Psychologist Phillip Zimbardo brought together groups of young men to see how they would interact with each other.
 These participants, however, weren't at summer camp.
 Zimbardo asked his participants to either be a "prison guard" or "prisoner."
 He intended to observe the groups for seven days, but the experiment was cut short.

 Why?
 Violence ensued.
 The experiment got so out of hand that Zimbardo ended it early for the safety of the participants.
 Years later, sources question whether his involvement in the experiment encouraged some violence between prison guards and prisoners.
-You can learn more about the Stanford Prison Experiment on Netflix, or by reading our article on it.
+You can learn more about the Stanford Prison Experiment on Netflix or by reading our article.

 The Milgram Experiment